-The detailed procedure for 'Call-In' can be found in the Overview and Scrutiny Procedure Rules in the Constitution (Page 158-159).
-A detailed report on Call-in was submitted to the Overview and Scrutiny Committee art its meeting on 16 July 2018.
+The detailed procedure for 'Call-In' can be found in the Overview and Scrutiny Procedure Rules in the Constitution.

 5. Councillor Call for Action (CCfA)

 The Councillor Call for Action (CCfA) provides Members with the opportunity to ask for discussions at the Overview and Scrutiny Committee on issues where local problems have arisen and where all other methods of resolution have been exhausted.